rafaqz/DimensionalData.jl/docs/src/api.md

 name
 val
 ```

-as well as others that are more related with obtained metadata:
+As well as others related to obtained metadata:

 ```@docs
 bounds
 label